cosmos/cosmos/WHITEPAPER.md

 Here we present Atom, a novel blockchain network architecture that addresses all of these problems.
-Atom is a network of many independent blockchains, called zones, that are connected by a central blockchain, called the hub.
-The hub and zones are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
-The Atom hub is a simple multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
-The hub and zones of the Atom network communicate with each other via an inter-blockchain communication (IBC) protocol which is formalized here.
-The Atom hub utilizes IBC packets to move tokens from one zone to another while maintaining the total amount of tokens in the network, thus isolating each zone from the failure of others.
+Atom is a network of many independent blockchains, called zones.
+The zones are powered by Tendermint Core [\[8\]][8], which provides a high-performance, consistent, secure [PBFT-like](http://tendermint.com/blog/tendermint-vs-pbft/) consensus engine, where strict fork-accountability guarantees hold over the behaviour of malicious actors.
+Tendermint Core's BFT consensus algorithm is well suited for scaling public proof-of-stake blockchains.

-Tokens can be transferred from one zone to another, securely and quickly, without the need for a liquid exchange between zones.
-All inter-zone token transfers go through the Atom Hub, which keeps track of the total amount of tokens held by each zone.
-A new blockchain-to-blockchain communiation protocol called IBC (a kind of virtual UDP or TCP for blockchains) is used to securely coordinate token transfers between the hub and zones.
-Zones enable forward-compatibility with future blockchain systems, allowing all cryptocurrency research to be incorporated into Atom, and spurring even more research into distributed ledger systems.
+The first zone on Atom is called the Atom Hub.
+The Atom Hub is a multi-asset proof-of-stake cryptocurrency with a simple governance mechanism enabling the network to adapt and upgrade.
+In addition, the Atom Hub can be extended by connecting other zones.

-We believe that Atom proves that Tendermint BFT consensus is well suited for scaling public proof-of-stake blockchains, and that it can compete with proof-of-work in speed, security, and scalability.
-Above all, we hope it grows into a platform that works for everyone interested in distributed ledger systems.
+The hub and zones of the Atom network communicate with each other via an inter-blockchain communication (IBC) protocol, a kind of virtual UDP or TCP for blockchains.
+Tokens can be transferred from one zone to another, securely and quickly, without the need for exchange liquidity between zones.
+Instead, all inter-zone token transfers go through the Atom Hub, which keeps track of the total amount of tokens held by each zone.
+The hub isolates each zone from the failure of other zones.
+Since anyone can connect a new zone to the Atom Hub, zones allow for future-compatibility with new blockchain innovations.

 ## Tendermint ##################################################################